rebrec/hurry/docs/guides/getting-started/install-and-configure.md

 ![First_Configuration_Screen](https://raw.githubusercontent.com/rebrec/hurry/master/docs/hurry_initial_setup_plugin_dir.png)

-Scroll down this screen and Click on *Submit* button to get to work.
+Scroll down this screen and Click on the *Submit* button to get to work.

-The next step is probably to install a **datasource** by [installing a Plugin](guides/installing-a-plugin.md)
+The next step is probably to install a **datasource** by [installing a Plugin](guides/getting-started/install-a-plugin.md)